-- The reported results have identified multiple high grade graphite zones of substantial widths along the entire length of all drillholes completed to date. - Further, these results continue to verify the continutity and consistency of previously identified high grade zones. - The assay results to date are demonstrating average grades 13.7% graphitic carbon at a 10% cut off. - The horizontal width of the graphite mineralization at surface is expanded to an exceptional 1,000m and still remains open to the northwest. - These latest observations dramatically expand the known mineralisation zone and demonstrates good continuity and consistency in the graphite mineralisation over a considerable distance. - The drilled graphite mineralization intersections correlate strongly with the zone of high electrical conductivity defined by the VTEM survey data.
+- The reported results reaffirm the multiple high grade graphite zones of substantial widths along the entire length of all drill holes completed to date. - Further, these results continue to verify the continuity and consistency of previously identified high grade zones. - These latest observations demonstrates good continuity and consistency in the graphite mineralisation over a considerable distance of 3.2km. - Several individual zones form true widths of up to 95m. - Phase 2 drilling now focused on intersecting the high grade zones. - The drilled graphite mineralization intersections correlate strongly with the zone of high electrical conductivity defined by the VTEM survey data.